decretist/Dissertation/Chapter2/chapter2.markdown

 Bonaventure (†1274) indirectly advocates for the opposite opinion in the preface to his commentary on the *Sentences* of Peter Lombard.
-He asks "what is the efficient cause or author of this book?", and answers that "Peter Lombard, bishop of Paris, is the author of this book."
+He asks "what is the efficient cause or author of this book?" and answers that "Peter Lombard, bishop of Paris, is the author of this book."
 Bonaventure then notes that "the mode of authorship is four-fold", and distinguishes the roles of *scriptor*, *compilator*, *commentator*, and